-Once you have tried this recipe then you won't look back if you are a fan of real authentic puddings.
-Not desserts, they are very 2019 and not at all on trend right now!
-I thought that when I made it, I'd be disappointed because it would probably be nothing even close to the real thing but I was wrong.
+Once you have tried this recipe, you won't look back if you are a fan of real authentic puddings.
+I thought that when I made it I'd be disappointed because it would probably be nothing even close to the real thing, but I was wrong.

 You may have to close your mind to the fat content due to the fact that you'd probably overload your brain with thoughts of an untimely demise.
 The yummy factor outweighs the thought of imminent collapse—and you sort of think it would be okay, anyway, because you'd die very happy.